 Components Of Marketing Analytics

-Much of any market analysis depends on prior market research before the analysis.
-Once all the information from research is in place, it’s assessed and compartmentalized into components for the market analysis.
+Much of any market analysis depends on prior market research the analysis.
+Once all the information from research is in place, it’s assessed and compartmentalized into components for market analysis.

 Marketing analytics consists of:

 Central database: This is a given.
 Data analytics needs access to marketing data, which preferably has to be in one place.
 Without it, analytics will not add any value.
 This must also store historical data, or else it will never be feasible to understand marketing trends.